 Another accessory, another mood.
 This cute bunny ribbon not only turns long and thick braids into a comfy ponytail; it makes the whole style look classy and chic, adding a lot of girly vibes.

-Medium Jumbo Lemonade
+Medium Jumbo Braids

 When life gives you lemons, get yourself lemonade braids in response, they say.
 In fact, it’s one of the most fascinating and attention-grabbing braiding technique, where braids give an imitation of a side-parted hair look.
 This time, it takes over the head, wrapping it all around and giving life to a new braided trend.